Reports of shots fired in two Auckland suburbs 10 minutes apart

 AdvertisementAdvertise with NZME.

-Police were called to a Boundary Road property at about 8pm.
+Police were called to a Boundary Rd property at about 8pm.
 There have been no reports of any injuries and police are making enquiries.

 The incidents come after a series of shootings in the SuperCity that have been linked to gangs.

-A house and sleepout on a Manurewa street were sprayed with bullets in a shooting apparently linked to the King Cobra gang on Sunday.
+A house and sleepout on a Manurewa street were sprayed with bullets in a shooting allegedly linked to the King Cobra gang on Sunday.

 The night also saw another, unrelated arson at a home in Papatoetoe, which police say is linked to an ongoing spate of drive-by shootings between the Tribesmen and rival gang the Killer Beez.